The Cameron Files: Secret at Loch Ness

 The Cameron Files: Secret at Loch Ness (known as Loch Ness in Europe) is an adventure video game for Windows released in 2001, developed by Galiléa and published by Wanadoo Edition and DreamCatcher Interactive.
 It was followed by the 2002 sequel The Cameron Files: Pharaoh's Curse.

 Story

-The detective Alan Parker Cameron is investigating the secret case of the monster of Loch Ness, he is sent to "Devil's Ridge Manor" (a mansion located at the shore of the lake) because people claim to see ghosts and paranormal activity around the house.
-Alan is sent there to resolve this weird case.
+The detective Alan Parker Cameron is investigating the secret case of the monster of Loch Ness; he is sent to "Devil's Ridge Manor" (a mansion located at the shore of the lake) because people claim to see ghosts and paranormal activity around the house.
+Alan is sent there to resolve the case.

 Gameplay

 As the detective the players must explore this haunted house, full of labyrinths and traps.
 They will also have to visit the depths of the lake in order to complete the game.

 Reception

 The game received "average" reviews according to video game review aggregator Metacritic.